dcgallo15/dcgallo15/README.md

 ### Hi there 👋

-My name is Dan and I am currently coding in python and am begining to use C++ I am relatively new to github and programming so any suggestions will be helpful!
+My name is Dan and I am currently coding in python and using C++ I am relatively new to github and programming so any suggestions will be helpful!
 Thanks for reading!
 Enjoy!